Serengeti National Park

 The Serengeti National Park is a large national park in northern Tanzania that stretches over 14763 km2.
-It is located in eastern Mara Region and northeastern Simiyu Region and contains over 15000 km2 of virgin savanna.
+It is located in eastern Mara Region and northeastern Simiyu Region and contains over 15000 km2 of savanna.
 The park was established in 1940.

-The Serengeti is well known for the largest annual animal migration in the world of over 1.5 million western white-bearded wildebeest and 250,000 Grant's zebra, along with between 400-500,000 Thomson's gazelle and smaller herds of common eland.
+The Serengeti is known for the largest annual animal migration in the world of over 1.5 million western white-bearded wildebeest and 250,000 Grant's zebra, along with between 400-500,000 Thomson's gazelle and smaller herds of common eland.
 The national park is also home to the largest lion population in Africa.
 It is under threat from deforestation, population growth, poaching, and ranching.

 Etymology

 The name "Serengeti" is often attributed to a Maasai word siringet, meaning "the place where the land runs on forever" or "endless plains".
 However, this word does not appear in dictionaries of the language.

 History

-In 1930, an area of 2286 km2 was designated as a game reserve in southern and eastern Serengeti.
-In the 1930s, the government of Tanganyika established a system of national parks compliant with the Convention Relative to the Preservation of Fauna and Flora in their Natural State.

-In 1930, Major Richard Hingdston, visiting Tanganyika on a mission from the Society for the Preservation of the Fauna of the Empire (SPFE), proposed that the Serengeti Game Reserve be designated as a national park to ensure its protection from the pressures of population growth and economic development.
+In 1930, Major Richard Hingston, visiting Tanganyika on a mission from the Society for the Preservation of the Fauna of the Empire (SPFE), proposed that the Serengeti Game Reserve be designated as a national park to ensure its protection from the pressures of population growth and economic development.

 The area became a national park in 1940.
 It was granted strict protection in 1948 when the Serengeti National Park Board of Trustees was formed to administer the national park.
 The government restricted the movements of the resident Maasai people, and the park boundaries were finalized in 1951.
-In 1959, an area of 8300 km2 was split off in the eastern part of the national park and re-established as Ngorongoro Conservation Area intended to accommodate the traditional land use interests of the Maasai people in a multiple land use area.
+In 1959, an area of 8300 km2 was split off in the eastern part of the national park and re-established as Ngorongoro Conservation Area in order to accommodate the traditional land use interests of the Maasai people in a multiple land use area.

-In 1966 Serengeti Research Institute at Seronera was established to monitor and research the Great Migration.
+In 1966, Serengeti Research Institute at Seronera was established to monitor and research the Great Migration.

 In 1981, the Serengeti National Park covered 12950 km2, which was less than half of the Serengeti.

 The Serengeti gained fame after Bernhard Grzimek and his son Michael produced a book and documentary titled Serengeti Shall Not Die in 1959.